MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation-wsfc.md

 To verify that single-node WSFC cluster has been created, follow these steps:

-1. In the Failover Cluster Manager, click on the cluster name on the left hand side, and expand it by clicking on the `>` arrow.
+1. In the Failover Cluster Manager, click on the cluster name on the left-hand side, and expand it by clicking on the `>` arrow.
-   - In case that you've closed and re-opened Failover Cluster Manager after its creation, the cluster name might not show up on the left hand side (see the image below).
+   - In case that you've closed and re-opened Failover Cluster Manager after its creation, the cluster name might not show up on the left-hand side (see the image below).
-1. Click on Connect to Cluster on the right hand side, choose to connect to `<Cluster on this server...>`, and click OK.
+1. Click on Connect to Cluster on the right-hand side, choose to connect to `<Cluster on this server...>`, and click OK.
 1. Click on Nodes.

    :::image type="content" source="./media/managed-instance-link-preparation-wsfc/managed-instance-link-cluster-validate.png" alt-text="Screenshot of validating the WSFC creation.":::